MTH-Eraz/TechZone/README.md

 ---

-## 2️⃣ Create the Database
+### 2️⃣ Create Database

-1. Open **phpMyAdmin**
-2. Create a database named:
+Open **phpMyAdmin** and create a new database named:

 ```
 techzone
 ```

-3. Import the provided **SQL file** if available
-   or manually create the necessary tables.
+Import the SQL file if it is available, or manually create the required tables.

 ---

-## 3️⃣ Configure Database Connection
+### 3️⃣ Configure Database Connection

-Open the file **connection.php** and modify the database credentials:
+Open the file **connection.php** and update the database configuration.

 ```php
 $con = mysqli_connect("localhost","username","password","database_name");
 ```

-Example configuration:
+Example:

 ```php
 $con = mysqli_connect("localhost","root","","techzone");